 SUNDAY, SEPTEMBER 17th

 - 8:00 AM: Free Volunteer Breakfast with Solid Rock Climbers for Christ

 Rally the crew in the morning for a free volunteer pancake breakfast hosted by our friends at Solid Rock Climbers for Christ.
 Enjoy local coffee provided by Redpoint Climbers Supply!

-With your belly full, sign up for a half-day of givin' back to the well-being of Smith Rock State Park, our renowned climbing destination.
-Hosted by the Mazamas.
+With your belly full, sign up for a half-day of givin' back to the well-being of Smith Rock, our renowned climbing destination.
+Hosted by the Smith Rock Group, the Mazamas, and Oregon State Parks.
 Please meet at the Smith Rock Yurt on Smith Rock Loop.

 Learning from those that are masters at their craft can seriously benefit your climbing.
 Take your climbing to a new level by signing up for a climbing clinic taught by professional climbers and local guides from Chockstone Climbing Guides!
 Climbers of all abilities are welcome, though basic climbing knowledge and proficiency is expected.

 Clinics for the Smith Rock Craggin’ Classic will be held on Saturday, September 16th from 9:00am to 3:00pm, weather permitting.
 Arrive 15-20 minutes early at the Smith Rock Yurt on Smith Rock Loop, prepared to learn from the best.
 Clinics will begin promptly at 9:00am.

 Personal Equipment Needed: Personal climbing equipment including shoes, harness, chalk, helmet, personal anchor and belay/rappel equipment, hiking shoes, lunch/calories, hydration, and appropriate clothing for climbing.